Purplebricks Canada: History

 Initially known as ByTheOwner, it comprised PrivateRealEstate in Ontario, ComFree in Alberta, ComFree in Manitoba, and Skhomes4sale in Saskatchewan, was acquired by DuProprio in 2009.
 After the acquisition, the company was rebranded as the ComFree network.

 In January 2012, the two ComFree Commonsense Network brokerages were launched in Ontario and Alberta.

 In July 2013, WeList.com joined the ComFree network.

 In 2015, DuProprio (the site's parent company) was purchased by Yellow Pages Group for $50 million.

 In 2018, the Purplebricks purchased the Canadian real estate network ComFree/DuProprio for $51 million from the Yellow Pages Group.

 Purplebricks rebranded the purchased network and launched in Canada on January 8, 2019.
-They remain operating as Purplebricks in ON, MB and AB.
+They operated as Purplebricks in ON, MB and AB.

 In July 2020, Purplebricks Canada was acquired by Desjardins Group.

 On December 1, 2021, Purplebricks rebranded as FairSquare Group Realty.

 On February 16, 2023, FairSquare Group Realty’s social media pages and webpage were updated to include an announcement that it is no longer accepting new business.
 It was decided and announced internally the day prior, that the company was being dissolved.